3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 The image below is what your config directory should look like after the initial install & when at the stage where the new directory called `Demon_User_Files` has been extracted - explained later on.

-If this is not present the system is not ready for use!
-It also needs to be inluded in to the system - explained later on.
+If this directory & contained files are not present then the system is not ready for use!
+This directory also needs to be included in to the system - explained later on.

 ![Demon_Config_DIR](https://github.com/user-attachments/assets/781d77c2-477b-45bd-8b88-82252f8d6a90)